 No one wants to face a lack of heat or to throw money away on heating equipment that does not meet one’s household heating needs, especially during the peak of winter frosts.
 This is a small guide on how to calculate your house’s central heating capacity, so you will get the boiler or the heat pump that will match your preferences and needs, making the most out of the central heating device.
 This measure will help you make a more efficient use of energy, as other sustainability and green energy measures.

 The heat capacity of the heating sources: boiler, heat pump, gas furnace, etc. It should, at a limited fuel (electricity, gas) consumption, ensure the minimum required supply of warmth during the coldest winter weeks.

 The number and size of the heating distribution devices: the number of convectors and radiators (as well as the number of radiator sections), the area covered by the underfloor heating, etc.

-The diameter of pipes - through which the central heating system’s coolant will be transported and distributed to the heating devices.
+The diameter of the pipes through which the central heating system’s coolant will be transported and distributed to the heating devices.

 In the context of current operating costs, natural gas might prove the least expensive option when it comes to central heating fuel sources, especially if one uses a condensing boiler, which is capable of converting almost 90% of the fuel it consumes into heating.
 Nonetheless, it is not a secret anymore that gas prices will go up in the near future, due to limited gas reserves around the world and because of the constantly growing demand for clean, natural gas.